huggingface/hub-docs/docs/hub/security-secrets.md

 # Secrets Scanning

-It is important to manage [your secrets (env variables) properly](./spaces-overview#managing-secrets).
-The most common way people expose their secrets to outside world is hard-coding their secrets in their `app.py` files directly, which makes it possible for a malicious user to utilise your secrets and services your secrets have access to.
+It is important to manage [your secrets (env variables) properly](./spaces-overview#managing-the-environment).
+The most common way people expose their secrets to outside world is hard-coding their secrets in their `app.py` files directly, which makes it possible for a malicious user to utilize your secrets and services your secrets have access to.

 For example, here is how example `app.py` described above might look like: